 - Cost: Moderately-priced to expensive

 Redwood had some bad publicity due to over-logging, but today, the situation is better, and the wood is back.
 This type of wood is pursued thanks to its color and durability.
 It scratches and dents easily, so you need to apply for a suitable finish.
 Also, if not sealed properly, the wood tends to exude a red pigment.
 It can stain those who sit on redwood furniture.
-Because it is its exceptional resistance to weather, redwood serves as an excellent material for making picnic tables.
+Because it is exceptionally resistant to weather, redwood serves as an excellent material for making picnic tables.

-Salient Features Of Redwood
+Characteristics Of Redwood

 - Appearance: Reddish-brown